 - Listening to music energizes people when dealing with monotonous tasks.

 - Listening to music improves students’ reading comprehension.

-- Listening to ambient background noise enhances people’s abstract processing, which is the ability to think about things that are not concretely defined.
+- Listening to ambient noise enhances people’s abstract processing, which is the ability to think about things that are not concretely defined.